 Church music (voice, instrumental and keyboard) majors will be required to give a 30-minute recital in the senior year.
 This recital may be shared with another student.

-The applicant for either the Bachelor of Music Education degree or the Bachelor of Arts degree in music will be required to give a 30-minute recital in the senior year.
+The applicant for the Bachelor of Music Education degree in music will be required to give a 30-minute recital in the senior year.
 This recital may be shared with another student.